CiscoSecurity/sxo-05-security-workflows/docs/targets/default.md

 * **Protocol:** `HTTPS`
 * **Host:** `intel.amp.cisco.com`
 * **Path:** None
-* **Account Keys:** None (uses a CTR access token)
+* **Account Keys:**
+	* If using the SecureX Token account key: CTR_Credentials
+	* If using the [legacy method]({{ site.baseurl }}/account-keys/securex-token): None

 ---

 ## CTR_For_Access_Token
 This target is used to get access tokens for the Threat Response API.
+This target is only used if you haven't migrated to the new SecureX token account keys.
+More information about the different types of targets and account keys for SecureX APIs can be found [here]({{ site.baseurl }}/account-keys/securex-token).

 * **Type:** HTTP Endpoint
 * **Protocol:** `HTTPS`